ICBC (Industrial and Commercial Bank of China) Personal Pledged Loan

 While general information, such as miles or points per dollar spent, is easy to research, loan amounts and interest rates are highly personal.
 They change from one borrower to another based on each individual’s credit score & profile.
 That rate they “reviewed” or “compared” for you is actually a teaser rate.
 Here’s how it works in detail.
 They are rates that you may or may not get, and in many countries, regulators are either suing them for clickbaiting consumers or publishing warnings on them.

 Credit: Head of Lendingpot.
 Strangely enough, Lendingpot appears to be exposing its own practices.
 For more of their contradiction or to join the conversation, click here.
 Even more striking—after we pointed out the conflict of interest in brokers owned by lenders, they parroted the same claim months later.
 This, despite being owned by IFS Capital & PhilipCapital!
-Perhaps they’ve simply been copying our work without realising the mistakes it creates for them.
+Perhaps they’ve simply been copying our work without realizing the mistakes it creates for them?

 If you enjoyed this article, we’d love for you to share it with others who might find it valuable.
 Even a quick like or comment here helps trigger the algorithm to reach more people!
 Our goal is to bring you insights that Big Finance doesn't want you to know, but they often get overshadowed by Big Finance's content due to the large budget they have.
 Every share helps amplify our work and reach more readers like you!